Mobile App vs Web App – What is Best for Your Project?

-A mobile app is an application for a certain mobile device (tablet or smartphone).
-They are installed directly onto the device and are usually acquired from an online store like The App Store on Apple products or Google Play on Android.
+A mobile app is an application designed for mobile devices, like tablet or smartphones, and need to be developed for various operating systems (iOS, Android, and Windows.)
+They are installed directly onto the mobile device and are acquired from an online store like The App Store on Apple products or Google Play Store on Android devices.

 What is a Web App?

 A web app is an internet-enabled application that has specific functionality for mobile and desktop devices.
 These apps do not need to be installed onto the device and can be accessed through any device’s web browser.
 Its design allows it to fluidly work on smart electronic devices, and they often involve a login/signup mechanism.

 How can your business benefit from having an app?

 Companies often are “stuck” utilizing multiple commercial systems to manage their day to day projects, and/or the systems they do have are lacking in modern software functionality, like integrations, data analytics and reporting, and customer communications.
 The clients in which we have helped had a realization when contacting us, they were losing out on productivity due to settling with a commercial software or using their original legacy software.
 For example, Trust Company of Oklahoma came to us looking for a new solution to replace a legacy system and to handle a large part of their operations.
 We designed, developed, and delivered a cloud-based, all-in-one Advanced CRM, Marketing Event Manager, Account Manager with Portfolio analytics and paperless document management software solution that integrated with your accounting and trading systems to provide real-time account information.
 Thus the creation of MomentumTrust.

 Operations: Ordering and Point-of-Sale System